 More than 1 in 3 people live in counties with unhealthy air, according to the Lung Association's 2023 "State of the Air" report.
 Under the Clean Air Act, there are national limits in place on many outdoor air pollutants, including particle pollution and ozone, called the National Ambient Air Quality Standards (NAAQS).
-But the latest science shows that the current limits are too weak—leaving the health of millions at risk.
+Updating those limits in accordance with the latest health science, and then implementing and enforcing those stronger standards, is critical for lung health.

 Unfortunately, EPA is delaying its actions on ozone (also called smog) even though the health science shows that much stronger ozone limits would prevent asthma attacks and save lives.

 We need your help.
-Join us in calling on EPA to set strong final soot standards and to speed up their work to set stronger ozone standards.
+Join us in thanking EPA for final soot standards and calling on them to speed up their work to set stronger ozone standards.

 Page last updated: February 7, 2024